 Although I am long-term bullish on the heartland of America, I’m noticing a slight change in sentiment happening due to the pandemic.
-Here is some feedback from readers living in Austin, Sioux Falls, and Des Moines.
-I’ve edited the feedback for better flow.
+Here is some feedback from readers living in Austin, Sioux Falls, Des Moines, and Jackson.
+They are all considering migrating to California for a better life.
+I’ve edited the feedback they gave during the heart of the pandemic for better flow.

 The reasonings revolve around job opportunities, weather, diversity, children, and politics.
 With Joe Biden and Kamala Haris as President and Vice President for the next four years, more people want to live in states that are politically aligned with their philosophies.
 The same is happening in reverse.